mosen/buildy/README.md

 * outputs: files

 Generate a list of filenames which will act as the input for the next task in the chain.
-At the moment (in alpha stage) this does not support globbing.
+At the moment (in alpha stage) this does not support globbing (TODO: needs cross-platform globbing).

 ***